timescale/docs/about/release-notes/index.md

 click `Watch`, select `Custom` and then check `Releases`.
 </Highlight>

-## Timescale&nbsp;2.10.2 on 2023-04-20
+## TimescaleDB&nbsp;2.10.2 on 2023-04-20

-These release notes are for the release of Timescale&nbsp;2.10.2 on 2023-04-20.
+These release notes are for the release of TimescaleDB&nbsp;2.10.2 on 2023-04-20.

 <highlight type="note">
 This release contains bug fixes since the last release.
 It is considered low priority for upgrading.
-Upgrade your Timescale installation at your next opportunity.
+Upgrade your TimescaleDB installation at your next opportunity.
 </highlight>